 # dsconf localhost plugin memberof fixup dc=example,dc=com Enter password for cn=Directory Manager on ldaps://localhost: Attempting to add task entry...
 This will fail if MemberOf plug-in is not enabled.
 Successfully added task entry cn=memberOf_fixup_2019-01-14T13:05:04.011865,cn=memberOf task,cn=tasks,cn=config

 The fixup won’t take long: We can see that it has worked by checking on Alice again and seeing the memberOf attribute:

 # dsidm localhost user get alice dn: uid=alice,ou=people,dc=example,dc=com ... memberOf: cn=server_admins,ou=groups,dc=example,dc=com

 Now anytime you add a member to a group it will update the reverse memberOf pointer.
 This is really great as it allows a fast caching of “what groups someone is a member of” which helps make your server faster and simpler to administer.

 On OpenSUSE and SUSE LEAP you need to stop nscd which conflicts with sssd.

 systemctl disable nscd && systemctl stop nscd

 Now generate the config.
-See how we specific “server_admins”?
+See how we specify “server_admins”?
 That means only members of this group can login to this system:

 dsidm localhost client_config sssd.conf server_admins